-Quantization noise is defined by Eq.
-(2.6).
-It has to be present whenever the original image is not binary.
-The relation between the spectral properties of the noise and image quality has been extensively studied.
-Ulichney [222] considered radially averaged power spectra of constant level representations.
+Ulichney [218] considered radially averaged power spectra of constant level representations.
 He defined blue noise as high-frequency noise with a flat radially averaged power spectrum, and postulated that "blue noise is pleasant".
-Ulichney's definition seemed too narrow to be adequate, so other researchers attempted to change it, adding more bias in favor of high frequencies [72, 116] and introducing orientational dependency otherwise ignored in the process of radial averaging [116].
-Adding to the confusion, FS-1037C [227] defined blue noise as follows: "In a spectrum of frequencies, a region in which the spectral density, i.e., power per hertz, is proportional to the frequency".
+Ulichney's definition seemed too narrow to be adequate, so other researchers attempted to change it, adding more bias in favor of high frequencies [70, 113] and introducing orientational dependency otherwise ignored in the process of radial averaging [113].
+Adding to the confusion, FS-1037C [223] defined blue noise as follows: "In a spectrum of frequencies, a region in which the spectral density, i.e., power per hertz, is proportional to the frequency".
 This means power density increase at the rate of 3dB per octave with increasing frequency.
-Risch [180] characterized purple noise by power density increasing 6dB per octave with increasing frequency (density proportional to the square of frequency).
-Lau, Arce, and Gallagher [125] defined green noise to be "the mid-frequency component of white noise" and studied green noise digital halftoning.
-An earlier alternative definition of green noise [235] describes "supposedly the background noise of the world" with the power spectrum averaged over several outdoor sites.
+Risch [176] characterized purple noise by power density increasing 6dB per octave with increasing frequency (density proportional to the square of frequency).
+Lau, Arce, and Gallagher [122] defined green noise to be "the mid-frequency component of white noise" and studied green noise digital halftoning.
+An earlier alternative definition of green noise [231] describes "supposedly the background noise of the world" with the power spectrum averaged over several outdoor sites.
 This version of green noise is similar to pink noise, power density of which decreases 3dB per octave with increasing frequency (density proportional to 1/f) over a finite frequency range which does not include the dc component, but an extra hump is added around 500Hz.
 I propose that the name violet noise is given to a spectral region where the spectral density increases with increasing (radial) frequency.
-This would give us a convenient general definition incorporating purple noise, blue noise of FS-1037C, modified blue noise from [116], parts of modified blue noise from [72], but not blue noise as defined by Ulichney, or green noise.
-Moreover, due to the averaging property of the vision system, high-frequency noise tends to be less visible than low-frequency noise.
+This would give us a convenient general definition incorporating purple noise, blue noise of FS-1037C, modified blue noise from [113], parts of modified blue noise from [70], but not blue noise as defined by Ulichney, or green noise.
 Ample experimental evidence suggests that good halftoning algorithms produce radially asymmetric violet noise, possibly with flat spectrum parts included.
 The reverse is not necessarily true (some violet noise algorithms may produce pictures that aren't even binary, and others may render images poorly because of bad phase properties).